daviddetorres/cloud-native-jokes/README.md

 # Jokes
 ```
-- What's the best music to listen while releasing a new verision of your app?
+- What's the best music to listen while releasing a new version of your app?
-+ Rock and Rollout
++ Rock & Roll-out
 ```